-A new report released Saturday by the National Academy of Sciences (NAS) found the illnesses of American diplomats working at the U.S. Embassy in Havana, Cuba, in late 2016 and the U.S. Consulate in Guangzhou, China, in early 2017, may be consistent with a radio frequency attack.
+A new report released Saturday by the National Academies of Sciences, Engineering and Medicine found the illnesses of American diplomats working at the U.S. Embassy in Havana, Cuba, in late 2016 and the U.S. Consulate in Guangzhou, China, in early 2017, may be consistent with a radio frequency attack.

 The report stated, “Many of the acute, early phase symptoms and observations reported by DOS employees are consistent with RF effects, including a perceived clicking sound within the head even when ears were covered.”

 The report does not blame any specific nation or group for the sonic attack but does state there “was significant research in Russia/USSR into the effects of pulsed, rather than continuous wave (CW) RF exposures.”
 The report also states studies of RF exposure on military personnel in “Eurasian communist countries” experienced similar symptoms to those reported by the U.S. diplomats.

 Russia has denied any connection with the alleged sonic attack and Axios reported CIA Director Gina Haspel “has not concluded the Kremlin was responsible.”

 Cuba also denied any connection with the alleged sonic attack in Havana, though, the U.S. paused visa services for Cubans and expelled Cuban diplomats working at the Cuban embassy in Washington in a retaliatory response to the incident.
 In 2018, State Department spokesperson Heather Nauert said, “We strongly remind the Cuban government of its responsibility under the Vienna Convention to protect our diplomats.”

 Mark Lenzi, a diplomatic security officer who was affected by the apparent sonic attack in Guangzhou, China has sued the State Department for disability discrimination and has alleged a cover-up of the attack.